arzoo14/PCP-books/docs/UAG/TimeSeriesQuerying.rst

 Rules governing compatibility of operands in an expression generally depend on the function and/or operators and are described below individually.
 An important rule is that if any time windows are specified, then all operands must cover the same number of samples, though the time windows may differ individually.
 If no time windows or sample counts are given, then **pmseries** will return a series identifier (SID) instead of a series of timestamps and values.
-This SID may be used in subsequent ``/series/values?series= SID`` RESTAPI calls, along with a specific time window.
+This SID may be used in subsequent ``/series/values?series= SID`` REST API calls, along with a specific time window.

 Arithmetic Operators
 =======================